(reading time: 1 hour, 30 minutes)

 “You’re not Oddball Damr,” the boy repeated.

 “Course I am you azure ass!
 Your brain be an ice cube is all.
 You’re denser than a toil lid.
 Your head be as flat as an aker’s undies.
-If your mother were here I’d spank her for…” The boy squeezed.
+If your mother were here I’d spank her for-” The boy squeezed.
 Ice spread from his fingertips and across the yellowed skull.
 It froze his jaw in place, but Oddball kept mumbling his tirade.
 The boy’s black fingers curled.
 Bone cracked.
 Oddball wouldn’t stop.
 He couldn’t hear the skull’s exact words anymore, but the tone was unchanged.

 The ice grew over his sockets.
 The boy’s grip tightened until the jaw bone broke in half and tumbled off the cliff side to the Snyre Sea.
 Still, muffled sounds poured out of Oddball.
 The frostbitten boy put both hands on the skull, one on each side, and squeezed harder.
 Ice.
 Cracks.
 The crown of Oddball’s head split and collapsed inward like a roof destroyed by heavy hail.
 The boy stuck his thumbs in that hole at the top and pulled Oddball apart.
 The fragments of skull made no further sound.

-He sprinkled the chips upon the ground and down the icy cliff, flexing his numb fingers slowly.
+He sprinkled the chips and their last insults upon the ground and down the icy cliff, flexing his numb fingers slowly.
 He looked out to sea.
 The waters were calm except for the roaming of Qliomatrok.
 Her bath bead and horn occasionally pierced the surface and weaved through the ice in search of the remaining trespassers.
 She could do nothing to harm the boy.
 Even her hide was not immune to his storm.
 She could survive his worst, but would obviously become trapped when the water she lived in froze around her.

 The rest of his father’s crew would be along soon, and he didn’t want to deal with them yet.
 He’d pulled one skull out, but not the one he wanted.
 Fine.
 If his father wanted more death he would have it.
 Every step they took in the cold was nothing compared to the countless millions the boy had taken.
 His life was the Winchar Straits.